 Seated guests throughout the theater will be treated to the spectacle of having their bottle orders delivered by the world's first Beau Joie Flying Midget Bartenders.
 Sailing into the air from behind the Midget Bar and flying through the theater to the guest's table, they descend to deliver the bottle and then wave goodbye to the stunned and amazed patrons as they rise again and fly away.

-Attendees of Beacher's Madhouse performances, held Wednesday through Saturday from 10PM to 2AM will be treated to world-renowned acts such as the Madhouse Dancing Oompa Loompas, sultry singers, Tiny Kiss, live monkeys and goats, Mini Lady Gaga, beautiful and exotic burlesque dancers, live bands and DJs, the Madhouse Mascots such as Giant Bunny Rabbits and Pink Gorillas, Mini Britney Spears, thousands of variety acts and an audience filled with the world's most beautiful women.
+Attendees of Beacher's Madhouse performances, held Friday and Saturday from 10PM to 2AM will be treated to world-renowned acts such as the Madhouse Dancing Oompa Loompas, sultry singers, Tiny Kiss, live monkeys and goats, Mini Lady Gaga, beautiful and exotic burlesque dancers, live bands and DJs, the Madhouse Mascots such as Giant Bunny Rabbits and Pink Gorillas, Mini Britney Spears, thousands of variety acts and an audience filled with the world's most beautiful women.
 Fans will also be invited to take part in the legendary audience participation contests, including Karaoke Rockstar and Dance Idol competitions.

 From March 2011 through September 2011, the Madhouse will open for a limited engagement to the general public.
 During this time, everyone will have an opportunity to buy tables in the Madhouse and experience Hollywood's newest sensation first-hand.
 Prospective members must apply and be approved by our board.
 To keep the Madhouse as exclusive as possible, we will only be accepting two thousand members in total.
 Beacher's Madhouse has an unusual set of rules, with membership being revoked for such offenses as feeding alcohol or other substances to the Midgets and removing any live animals or Midgets from the Madhouse.